ashokkrish/CougarStats/README.md

 You can use the app on our website: <https://www.cougarstats.ca/>

-or using our backup on Shinyapp.io server by clicking <https://cougarstats.shinyapps.io/CougarStats/>
+or using our backup on Shinyapps.io server by clicking <https://cougarstats.shinyapps.io/CougarStats/>

+The name _CougarStats_ is inspired by Mount Royal University's athletics mascot, the cougar, symbolizing strength and agility, and by the app's focus on statistics.

 <!-- Alternatively you can send a pull request to download all the files in this repository and run the app by loading `global.R`, `ui.R`, and `server.R` and clicking `Run App`.
 Note that the ``CougarStats`` project is not on CRAN, just on github.